AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

 #### Recommended configuration for Solr {#recommended-configuration-for-solr}

 Below is an example of a base configuration that can be used with all three Solr deployments described in this article.
-It accommodates the dedicated property indexes that are already present in AEM and should not be used with other applications.
+It accommodates the dedicated property indexes that are already present in AEM; do not use with other applications.

 To properly use it, you must place the contents of the archive directly in the Solr Home Directory.
 If there are multi-node deployments, it should go directly under the root folder of each node.